 - Be prepared

 Have an updated version of your resume and a cover letter that you can individualize to every application at the ready.
 Ask at least one (better two or three..) friends to read your resume and cover letter.
 Make absolutely sure that your application packet contains no grammatical or spelling errors.
+The SJSU Career Center offers sessions that help you to write effective cover letters and resumes.
 Keep your linkedin account up to date.